TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/07_lesson/projecta.md

-# Alternate Project 2: TODO List
+# Todo list project

 Created By Brian Weinfeld

-Using Python, you will create an interactive TODO list that allows users to add and remove tasks from a list.
+Using Python, you will create an interactive todo list that allows users to add and remove tasks from a list.

 ## Overview

 One of the most common tasks we use computers for is to store and track data.
-Perhaps the most simple form of this task is the TODO list.
-A TODO list is simply a list of information (for example, chores that needs to be done) that the user wants to track.
+Perhaps the most simple form of this task is the todo list.
+A todo list is simply a list of information (for example, chores that needs to be done) that the user wants to track.
 They can add tasks to the list, remove them when they are complete and examine the list as they progress.
 Have you ever used a notes app on your phone?

 ## Details